csauve/boiling-point/README.md

-# Venera
+# Boiling Point
-Venera is a small competitive-oriented Halo: CE map, based on Monarch by Blaze Lightcap.
+Boiling Point is a small competitive-oriented Halo: CE map, based on _Monarch_ by Blaze Lightcap.

 ![](screenshot.jpg)